Black Day (South Korea): Impact

 This day is targeted by businesses, who hold various events and advertise their products, a strategy known as 'day marketing.
 The events are highly popular, and include matchmaking events such as speed dating, jajangmyeon-eating contests, and discounts on items.

 Other countries

 Like Korea, other countries have their own version of Black Day.
 They use this as an opportunity to celebrate the joys of being single.
-The United States of America celebrates Single Awareness Day on the 15th of February, the day after Valentine's Day.
+The United States of America celebrates Single Awareness Day on 15 February, the day after Valentine's Day.
 Unlike Korea, the United States does not promote Single Awareness Day.

-China celebrates single day on November 11th.
-It is celebrated on the 11th of November because the ones represent single sticks.
+China celebrates Singles Day unofficially on November 11 because the ones of the date represent 'single sticks', a slang term for single people.
 Like Korea, China promotes many discounts for singles.
 Single's Day in China continues to be China's biggest e-commerce sale.
 Alibaba registered $38.4 billion worth of sales on Single's Day alone.

+However, In India, 14th February is observed as Black Day as it is the anniversary of the 2019 Pulwama Attack.
+The attack killed 40 Central Reserve Police Force (CRPF) personnel as well as the perpetrator — Adil Ahmad Dar— who was a local Kashmiri youth from the Pulwama district.
+The responsibility for the attack was claimed by the Pakistan-based Islamist terrorist group, Jaish-e-Mohammed.